From Castles & Catacombs: The Gamemaster’s Guide:

 Your character prospers by solving mysteries, outwitting or slaying monsters, and acquiring greater treasures, more powerful magic, and larger fame.
 To represent your personal growth, your successes also gain you advancement points to attain higher rank and take on greater challenges.
 The higher your rank, the greater your skill and luck, which means the lower the numbers you need to roll to succeed at some action, like to climb a wall, resist a spell, or leap a crevasse.
 Your foes become easier to hit; likewise, you become a harder target for your foes.

 The Lakebridge adventure was underway, and Steve had his audience Curt and Rei on the hook.
 He said, “As the door to the inn closes, you hear the guy make a surprised yell outside.
 A weight thumps the door, and dust puffs around its iron bands.
 Something hisses.”

-The table was now scattered with character sheets, in addition to the polyhedral dice and lead figures.
+Now the table was scattered with character sheets, in addition to the polyhedral dice and lead figures.
 Steve hid his story notes behind a cardboard screen printed with the image of a rearing dragon.
 Though hunched in on himself, Rei still towered over Steve and Curt.
 His Japanese mother had lent him her features, gleaming ebony hair, and nervous energy.
 His height he obviously owed to his Finnish dad.
 He was not merely tall but awkwardly tall, in contrast to his undersized character, Dirk the thief.
 His name, too, was an odd East-West compromise, spelled Japanese but sounding like it was short for “Raymond.”

-“You hear a wet crunching, really nasty.”
+Steve said, “You hear a wet crunching, really nasty.”

 “Okay, there’s nothing there.”